rparak/Programming-for-robots-and-manipulators-VRM/README.md

 </p>

 **Week 5 (8.
 3. 2021):**
-- Forward / Inverse Kinematics
+- Forward / Inverse Kinematics.
 - Demonstration of Forward / Inverse kinematics on a two-link simple manipulator.
 Creation of a working envelope of a specified robotic construction.

 Link: [Lecture 4](https://github.com/rparak/Programming-for-robots-and-manipulators-VRM/tree/main/Lecture/4)